crkepler/docker-liquibase-sqlserver/DEMO-1.md

 <br/>

-## Step 4 - Compare the Two Dartabases - Diff
+## Step 4 - Compare the Two Databases - Diff

 In the prior steps we saw how Liquibase can create tables from XML files (other file formats are available too).

-Now,
-we're going to use Liquibase to COMPARE the two database and output the differences to a results file.
+Now, we're going to use Liquibase to COMPARE the two database and output the differences to a results file.

 Notice that we're back to using the ``liquibase.properties`` file as there we've already defined the two databases to compare. ``test_2`` is the source database, the base which will be used for the comparison.